-Home remedies such as saline (salt) washes or sprays are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Drug Treatment of Sinusitis

 Medication depends on the type of sinusitis and its cause.
-Non-prescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain symptoms.
+Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
-Antihistamines can dry the mucus and sometimes worsen the condition.
-Cough or cold medication is not recommended for children younger than age 4 years.
+Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
+Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within two weeks with non-prescription treatments and home remedies, doctors generally wait at least 7 - 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.

-For chronic sinusitis, antibiotics and nasal corticosteroids are the main treatments, but this condition is difficult to treat and does not always respond to these drugs.
+For chronic sinusitis, nasal corticosteroids and antibiotics are the main treatments.
 Other drugs may also be prescribed.
-If drugs are ineffective, some patients with chronic sinusitis may need surgery.
+If drugs are ineffective, some people with chronic sinusitis may need surgery.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

-Sinusitis is classified as acute, subacute, or chronic, or recurrent.
+Sinusitis is classified as acute, chronic, or recurrent.
 The classification is based on how long symptoms last:

 Chronic sinusitis refers to long-term swelling and inflammation of the sinuses.
-Chronic sinusitis can result from recurring episodes of acute sinusitis or it can be caused by other health conditions like asthma and allergic rhinitis, immune disorders, or structural abnormalities in the nose like deviated septum or nasal polyps.
+Chronic sinusitis can result from recurring episodes of acute sinusitis, or it can be caused by other health conditions, like:

-Viruses.
-Viruses cause 90 – 98% of acute sinusitis cases.
+Viruses: Viruses cause 90 to 98% of acute sinusitis cases.
 Acute sinusitis typically starts with the common cold virus.
-A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses. .
+A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses.

-Fungi.
-An allergic reaction to fungi is a cause of some cases of chronic rhinosinusitis.
+Fungi: An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
 Aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
-Fungal infections can also occur in patients with healthy immune systems, but they are far less common.
+Fungal infections can also occur in people with healthy immune systems, but they are far less common.

-Structural abnormalities in the nose can cause blockage and thereby increase the risk for chronic sinusitis.
-Some abnormalities include:
+Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
+These abnormalities include:

 Older people are at heightened risk for sinusitis.
 Their nasal passages tend to dry out with age.
 In addition, the cartilage supporting the nasal passages weakens, causing airflow changes.
 They also have diminished cough and gag reflexes and weakened immune systems and are at greater risk for serious respiratory infections than are young and middle-aged adults.